 Northern Trail covers the same geographic area as the Richardson Independent School District.
 This includes all of Richardson, parts of Dallas, Garland and Plano.
 If you need contact information for a unit, the District Commissioner can get you this information.

 The BeaScout.org Webpage allows you to search by zip code for units.

-We will do our best to help, just let us know! firstname.lastname@example.org When you send an email to the webmaster, be sure and describe the problem with enough detail so that it can be found.
-Simply saying that there is an error without describing where it is and in some detail can be very frustrating.
-There is a lot of content here and you might have stumbled on something that we've forgotten about!
-If you have a suggestion or comment, please don't keep it to yourself, let us know...
+We will do our best to help, just let us know! firstname.lastname@example.org If you find an error or missing content, please let us know.
+When you send an email to the webmaster, be sure and describe the problem with enough detail so that it can be found.
+Please provide the URL of the page with the problem and a description.
+If you have a suggestion or comment, please don't keep it to yourself, let us know.